LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Tom/Rolbam Eins.md

 ---
 ### Notes
-A Wizard who served his master the [[Duke Henselt]] of [[Llawyr un Mawr]] till his fall in a great battle against the invaders from [[Esgid Mwy]].
-Due to his defeat, the Duke lost ground to Esgid Mwy, this loss lead to Esgid Mwy gaining control of the island between it and Llawyr un Mawr and consequently, [[Esgid Llai]] was formed.
+A Wizard who served his master the [[Duke Henselt]] of [[Esgid Llai]] till his fall in a great battle against the invaders from [[Esgid Mwy]].
+However, due to Rolbam's final actions, Llawyr Yn Mawr lost ground to Esgid Mwy, this loss lead to Esgid Mwy gaining control of the island between it and Llawyr un Mawr and consequently, [[Esgid Llai]] was formed.